Nilo Pereira

-Nilo de Oliveira Pereira (11 December 1909, in Ceará-Mirim - 23 January 1992, in Recife) was a Brazilian journalist and teacher.
+Nilo de Oliveira Pereira (11 December 1909, in Ceará-Mirim - 23 January 1992, in Recife) was a Brazilian politician, journalist, and professor.
+In 1987, he was awarded the Machado de Assis Prize for his body of work.

 He graduated in law at the Faculty of Law of Recife in 1932, but practiced law only briefly.

 Journalist

 He exercised journalism in the following periodicals: